EXHIBITION

 The French and the Creation of the United State

-In 2026 the Musée du Nouveau Monde (Museum of the New World) at La Rochelle will host an exhibition illustrating how French people knew about the American Revolution and how they reacted to the creation of a new political system across the Atlantic.
-A variety of over 50 prints, paintings, objects, books, old maps and manuscripts will reveal the multifaceted echo of American Independence in France in the late 18th and early 19th centuries.
+From June 19 to November 16, 2026, the Musée du Nouveau Monde (Museum of the New World) at La Rochelle is hosting an exhibition illustrating how French people knew about the American Revolution and how they reacted to the creation of a new political system across the Atlantic.
+A variety of over 50 prints, paintings, objects, books, old maps and manuscripts reveals the multifaceted echo of American Independence in France in the late 18th and early 19th centuries.

 The Musée du Nouveau Monde (Museum of the New World) is located in an eighteenth-century town house, the former residence of Aimé-Benjamin Fleuriau, a prominent sugar planter and merchant.
 When it was created in 1982, the museum was one of the first institutions to address slavery through items connected to the slave trade and depicting life in a West Indian plantation.
 Ousmane Sow’s statue of Toussaint Louverture stands in the middle of the courtyard as a reminder of La Rochelle’s slaver past.

-The museum is dedicated to the connections between France, with a focus on the port of La Rochelle, and the Americas since the 16th century.
+The Musée du Nouveau Monde is dedicated to the connections between France, with a focus on the port of La Rochelle, and the Americas since the 16th century.
 It illustrates how the Europeans explored and appropriated the land they called the “New World”.
 The museum collections include paintings, prints, sculptures, maps and artefacts showing European perceptions of Brazil, Canada, Louisiana, and the rest of the continent.
 It also features 18th century French and American furniture.

-The museum holds the sketch of Louis Charles Auguste Couder’s painting commemorating the common victory and the friendship between France and the United States during the Siege of Yorktown in October 1781.
-Other items will further illustrate how paintings, prints and statuettes glorified the Franco-American alliance.
+The sketch of Louis Charles Auguste Couder’s painting commemorating the common victory and the friendship between France and the United States during the Siege of Yorktown in October 1781.
+It Other paintings, prints and statuettes glorifying the Franco-American alliance are presented as well.

-These are a few examples of the many items that will show that the French reception of the American Revolution had a much larger scope than the military alliance and triggered the production of a specific iconography and of a number of artefacts in the context of the beginnings of a consumer society and of Atlantic revolutions.
+These are a few examples of the many items showing that the French reception of the American Revolution had a much larger scope than the military alliance and triggered the production of a specific iconography and of a number of artefacts in the context of the beginnings of a consumer society and of Atlantic revolutions.

 Exhibition committee